kovzol/RegularNGons/README.md

 ### Other parameters

-The parameter _r_ can be used to restrict outputs to rational values.
-This setting is off by default.

 The parameter _u_ will force searching for results given as parameters.
 For example, _u_=2 considers only the outputs that are of _RS_=2.